What Triggers the Appointment

 The appointment of a guardian pursuant to section 14-5301 is effective on the death of the appointing parent or spouse, the adjudication of incapacity of the appointing parent or spouse or a written determination by a physician who has examined the appointing parent or spouse that the appointing parent or spouse is no longer able to care for the incapacitated person, whichever first occurs.

-Filing Requirements and the Thirty-Day Window
+Filing Rules and the Thirty-Day Window

-Once the appointment becomes effective, the named guardian has thirty days to file an acceptance with the court.
-The filing must include a copy of the will or signed writing that created the appointment.
-The guardian must also give written notice to the appointing parent or spouse (if still living), the incapacitated person, anyone currently providing care, and the closest adult relative.
+Once the appointment takes effect, the named guardian has thirty days to file an acceptance with the court.
+The filing must include a copy of the will or signed writing.

 The powers of a guardian who timely complies with the requirements of subsections B and D of this section give acts by the guardian that are of benefit to the incapacitated person and that occurred on or after the date the appointment became effective the same effect as those that occurred after the filing of the acceptance of appointment.

-A.R.S. § 14-5301.01(G)This retroactive validation is important.
-It means that if a guardian acts in the incapacitated person's interest between the triggering event and the formal filing, those actions are treated as legally valid.
-The statute also makes clear that the appointment itself is not a determination of incapacity, protecting the dignity and legal rights of the person receiving care.
+A.R.S. § 14-5301.01(G)This retroactive rule matters.
+If a guardian acts in the person's interest between the triggering event and the formal filing, those actions count as legally valid.